futpix/caravans-in-australia/content/review/671-Malibu-Caravans-Family-Adventure.md

   ogtitle: "Should I buy Family Adventure by Malibu Caravans?"
   ogdescription: "The Malibu Caravans Family Adventure is classed as Unknown Type, and sleeps 5 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Malibu Caravans"]
-tags: ["Sleeps 5", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 5", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""